BMW E46 330i – Never Too Old

 Our “go to” solution for the dual purpose user is the Bilstein PSS9 coil-over system (adjustable front strut, front springs, rear adjustable shocks, rear adjustable spring perches, rear springs).
 Great value, EASY to adjust, adjustable ride height, right spring rates for this car.
 We have tons of customers who regularly use these on their track cars, so we know the shock valving can achieve the desired results there, but you can also QUICKLY change the setting to provide even a more comfortable ride than stock for daily driving.
 This is by far the greatest attribute of this setup…the ease of changing the setup (takes about 10 mins, no special tools, can be done by anyone).
 There are far more expensive and sophisticated coil-over setups, and they certainly produce a great track system, but for dual duty, we don’t believe there is a better solution that achieves the objectives for both daily driving and track use.

 Next round of track days comes and goes.
 Alex loves the new better handing…but asks, ” the car still is a little delayed on turn in, and the rear feels like it has a mind of its own under hard cornering…..is there something wrong?”
 Nope….just more changes needed.
 The front lower control arm bushings and rear trailing arm bushings are worn out, cracked, torn, and these are allowing the car to move under load.
 They need to be replaced….and if we are going to replace them, we should upgrade them.
 Don’t want to bring in any downside, just improve the solution.
 Enter our other “go to” element for BMW suspensions….bushings.
-We use Powerflex polyurethane bushings….come in multiple “durameters” for the right fitment, and have a lifetime warranty.
+We use Powerflex polyurethane bushings….come in multiple “durameters” for the right fitment and hardness, and have a lifetime warranty.
 On this BMW, it will need the front lower control arm bushings (often referred to as LCABs or FCABs), and the rear trailing arm bushings (RTABs).

 The result?
 All things are better….even daily driving feels better.
 Steering input and reaction is much improved, car feels much more stable in the turns, even on just freeway on and off ramps.
 But, improvements at the track usually result in more things coming to light.
 Alex could feel the improved handling, the crisp reaction to his inputs…this allowed Alex to continue to drive the car harder and harder…he had far more confidence in the car, its placement, his control.
 Alex indeed drove the car harder….even deeper into the corners.
 However, as a result of this confidence boost, he also started braking much harder, more aggressively.
 The brakes were not up to the task anymore….the pedal would go soft, long travel, brakes starting to overheat.
 What can be done?
 Some think that changing the rotor type, stainless steel lines might be a good next step….NOPE.
 Those things will not help.
 Stainless steel brake lines are a good safety step, and will produce a more solid pedal feel, but they won’t solve the bigger brake issue.
 Alex needs bigger brakes…bigger rotors, bigger calipers, more stopping power, and a caliper that provides other pad choices for the future.